The park is closed for the season. Welcome back on the Christmas break. Opening hours

 The green toad was formerly common in coastal areas in southern and southeastern Sweden, but is now only found in a few and isolated places in Skåne and Blekinge, with very little opportunity for natural spread.
 The species is today considered Sweden's rarest and most endangered amphibian, and is classified on the Swedish red list as Vulnerable.

-The green toad has declined steadily in Sweden throughout the 20th century, and the reasons for the species' decline are many.
-The species' habitat has been destroyed to, among other things, make room for forestry and farmland, and reduced grazing on coastal meadows has resulted in overgrowth.
-Small ponds have been filled in or diked, the groundwater has sunk in several places and the water quality has also deteriorated as a result of eutrophication.
+The species has declined steadily in Sweden throughout the 20th century, and the reasons are many.
+Its habitat has been destroyed to make way for forestry and agricultural land, and reduced grazing on coastal meadows has led to overgrowth.
+Small ponds have been filled in or drained, groundwater levels have fallen in several places, and water quality has deteriorated due to eutrophication.

 What we do at Nordens Ark

-Nordens Ark has for many years been involved in the conservation of the green toad through breeding, rearing and release.
-In previous years, individuals have been released in several places in Skåne, Blekinge, Öland and Gotland, but since 2009 the releases have been concentrated in Öland.
-Work takes place in collaboration with the County Administrative Board in Kalmar County within the framework of the action program for threatened species.
+For many years, Nordens Ark has been actively involved in the conservation of the green toad through breeding, rearing and release.
+In previous years, individuals have been released in Skåne, Blekinge, Öland and Gotland, and since 2009 efforts have focused primarily on Öland.
+In 2025, Nordens Ark and the County Administrative Board of Gotland began work to reintroduce the green toad to Gotland as well, through the release of tadpoles and adult individuals.
+All work is carried out in collaboration with the County Administrative Board of Kalmar, within the framework of Sweden’s action plan for threatened species.

 Toad equipped with radio transmitter.